Blaaahhh/ModernClientBackground/README.md

 2. Paste a direct image link in this line of code `--background: url(PASTE THE IMAGE LINK IN THIS BRACKET!);`
 3. Your background image has been replaced.
 Congratulations!
 You can also edit additional settings in the CSS file.

-If you want to have my background, use that line: `--background: url(https://images8.alphacoders.com/129/1296002.jpg);`.
-Sadly, I couldn't find the original author of this fanart.
-If anyone knows the creator, please DM me on Discord.

 # Adding a Custom Font
 1. Open the `ModernClientBackground.theme.css` file with any text editor.
 2. Use this format to change fonts: `"gg sans"`, `"Delfino"`, etc. in these lines of code in `--font-primary: "gg sans", [...]` for instance.